-In 1969, crossing the ocean to Japan marked the beginning of my life of international tours.
-I had a demanding schedule, and as I arrived in each new city, I treated each new land as my own and the people in each country as my brothers and sisters.
-Nonetheless, I would find time to buy postcards, and at the end of the day, though it was often past midnight, I would write letters to my children, who were wishing I were at home.
-Here is one of them.
+In 1969, crossing the ocean to Japan marked the beginning of my life of international tours, I treated each new land as my own and the people in each country as my brothers and sisters.
+Upon arriving in a new city, despite the demanding schedule, I would find time to buy postcards.
+At the end of the day, though it was often past midnight, I would write letters to my children, who were wishing I were at home.

-Dear Hyo-jin,
+Dear Hyo-jin-ah,